 Melon and prosciutto is yet another one of those dishes that is absolutely omnipresent in some cultures, but phases in and out as a “trend” in other circles.
-I cannot remember a summer that this dish wasn’t present as a snack and/or side dish and/or palate cleanser and/or dessert.
+I cannot remember a summer that this dish wasn’t present in some form or another.

 I know lots of people get their melon normalized through fruit salad or, if you’re a bit luckier, just thick, juicy, drippy wedges eaten over a sink or a lawn, but some of us just had “those grandparents.”

-And I polled some friends – for my family, it was cantaloupe and prosciutto; for another friend, honeydew with fresh-squeezed lime and salt; and still another; watermelon was only ever served with a healthy coating of fresh ground salt and pepper.
+And I polled some friends – for my family, it was cantaloupe and prosciutto; for another friend, honeydew with fresh-squeezed lime and salt; and still another; watermelon and strawberries was their go-to.
 And don’t get me wrong, these are all (shockingly) delicious combos but, like, have you ever thought about just enjoying the fruit on its own, ma’am?

 But, as always, when we young whippersnappers question the culinary wisdom of our elders we usually learn quickly why combos like melon and prosciutto have literally existed for over 3000 years.

-These Cantaloupe Prosciutto Bites are a super simple, classy, classic, and crowdpleasing app to prep and pass at any summertime party.
+These Cantaloupe Prosciutto Bites are a super simple, classy, classic, and crowd-pleasing appetizer recipe to prep and pass at any summertime party.
 They’re clean – never heavy – with a perfect balance of flavor – the perfect antidote to heavy grill meats and mayo-laden salads.
 Your friends will thank you and your ancestors will smile down.

 How to Make Cantaloupe and Prosciutto Bites